Water protectors win the battle, but lose the war

 “Some reporters come here and they record our sides of the story but then when you look at it on TV or even on Facebook they shift it up and they make it sound like we’re just here just to cause trouble,” Uses Arrow said.

-He thinks journalists have had an “obviously negative effect” overall, yet was willing to talk to us — “I wanted to get my word out and I wanted to show the people that even us younger kids have a voice,” Uses Arrow said.
+He thinks journalists have had an “obviously negative effect” overall, yet was willing to talk to media — “I wanted to get my word out and I wanted to show the people that even us younger kids have a voice,” Uses Arrow said.
 “It’s not just the adults.”

 Elan Hedges, 16, and Emory Boll, 16, are high school juniors at a school in Connecticut.
 Instead of finals week, the students are assigned to do projects; Hedges and Boll decided to travel to Standing Rock and do a project for their school newspaper.